JeninSutradhar/kryptos/Readme.md

 **Kryptos** is a modern, cross-platform password manager built with Go and Fyne, designed to provide a secure and intuitive way to store and manage your passwords locally.
-We prioritize security and user experience, ensuring your sensitive data is protected while remaining easily accessible.
+For prioritized security and user experience, ensuring your sensitive data is protected while remaining easily accessible.

 ## Features

 ### 🛡️ Security
-- AES-256-GCM encryption for all stored data
+- AES-GCM-256 encryption for all stored data
 - Scrypt key derivation for master passwords
 - Secure random salt generation for each save
 - Zero-knowledge architecture - all encryption/decryption happens locally